 As a physiology student, you will take courses in Biological Sciences, Chemistry, Medical Science, Physics and Statistics to give you a solid quantitative grounding and to encourage critical thinking and science innovation.
 As part of your physiology major you'll complete a capstone course, PHYSIOL 399, where you'll demonstrate your knowledge and skills through the design of a scientific research project.
 You will explore the role of science and scientists in society, ethics, science communication, and commitment to Māori and Pacific health advancement.

 Complementary majors include Biological Sciences, Chemistry, Exercise Sciences, Mathematics, Pharmacology, Physics, Psychology and Statistics.

 Interested in further study?

-Postgraduate study options for Biomedical Science, Pharmacology and Physiology are conducted through the Faculty of Medical and Health Sciences.
+Postgraduate options for Biomedical Science are available through FMHS.
+The Pharmacology and Physiology options are available through the Faculty of Science.